ljedrz/lambda_calculus/README.md

 **lambda_calculus** is a simple implementation of the untyped lambda calculus in Rust.

 The data and operators follow the Church encoding.
-The terms are implemented using De Bruijn indices, but can also be parsed and displayed using the classic lambda notation.
+The terms are implemented using De Bruijn indices, but are displayed using the classic lambda notation and can be parsed both ways.
 Library functions utilizing the fixed-point combinator use its call-by-value variant and are built for compatibility with as many β-reduction strategies as possible.

 The library contains: